This page was reviewed under our medical and editorial policy by

 Problems that may potentially develop after insertion of a catheter or port are infections, blood clots or blockages, and movement or leakage of the catheter or port.
 Specifically:

-An IV (peripheral) catheter may be cared for by your nurse in the clinic.
-For central line catheters, some special care is required.
+An IV (peripheral) catheter may be cared for by the nurse in the clinic.
+For central line catheters, some specialized care is required.
 The outside of the catheter is typically dressed with bandages to ensure that it stays in place and is comfortable.
 This dressing cannot get wet and should be covered when showering or bathing.
 The skin needs to be regularly flushed around the site of insertion to prevent infection.

-Your care team may explain general care for central line catheters.
+The care team may explain general care for central line catheters.
 Typically:

 Catheters are removed by a medical professional.
 The tube is lightly tugged on until it loosens and then carefully pulled out.
 Usually, this is painless, and no numbing medication is necessary.